 An irrevocable trust is an arrangement where the person who is making the trust (the settler) is putting some or several assets aside into trust to be held for a beneficiary.
 So, the beneficiary will benefit from whatever the settler put into the Trust.

 The Trust will be managed by a Trustee.
 Settler, beneficiary, and Trustee can all be the same person, or they can all be different.

 In an irrevocable trust, when you put the money into the trust, the assets don’t come back out.
-There may be some circumstances where the trust can be broken but the intent when creating a trust is that, for example, a house goes into the Trust, the house never comes back out; not until the trust is eventually dispersed in some way, usually after somebody has died.
-The house can be sold, a new house can be purchased, the money can be invested but with status within the trust and the trustee managing those assets.
+There may be some circumstances where the trust can be broken.
+Still, the intent when creating a trust is that, for example, a house goes into the Trust, the house never comes back out, not until the trust is eventually dispersed in some way, usually, after somebody has died.
+The house can be sold, a new house can be purchased, the money can be invested, but with status within the trust and the trustee managing those assets.

-For example, if old parents end up in a nursing home and you want to protect the family home from Medicaid taking possession of it.
+For example, if old parents end up in a nursing home, and you want to protect the family home from Medicaid taking possession of it.
 The house can be put into a Trust outside the parents’ name, and a third party will manage the Trust.
-Or the parents can continue to live in the house but don’t have any rights or responsibility.
+Or the parents can continue to live in the house but don’t have any rights or responsibilities.